stanfordnlp/dspy/docs/docs/tutorials/deployment/index.md

         }
     except Exception as e:
         raise HTTPException(status_code=500, detail=str(e))

+# Define an endpoint (streaming)
+from fastapi.responses import StreamingResponse from dspy.utils.streaming import sse

+@app.post("/predict/stream")
+async def stream(question: Question):
+    """
+    Streams the result of the DSPy program as a server-sent event stream.

+    Chunks are OpenAI-compatible JSON objects in the form of:
+    `data: {"chunk": openai_chunk}`

+    Once the final prediction is ready, it is sent as:
+    `data: {"prediction": {...}}`

+    And then the stream is closed with `data: [DONE]`
+    """
+    stream = streaming_dspy_program(question=question.text)
+    return StreamingResponse(sse(stream), media_type="text/event-stream")

 ```

 In the code above, we call `dspy.asyncify` to convert the dspy program to run in async mode for high-throughput FastAPI
 deployments.
-Currently, this runs the dspy program in a
-separate thread and awaits its result.
+Currently, this runs the dspy program in a separate thread and awaits its result.

 By default, the limit of spawned threads is 8.
 Think of this like a worker pool.
 If you have 8 in-flight programs and call it once more, the 9th call will wait until one of the 8 returns.
 You can configure the async capacity using the new `async_max_workers` setting.

+We also use `dspy.streamify` to convert the dspy program to a streaming mode.
+This is useful when you want to stream
+the intermediate outputs (i.e. O1-style reasoning) to the client before the final prediction is ready.
+This uses
+asyncify under the hood and inherits the execution semantics.

 Write your code to a file, e.g., `fastapi_dspy.py`.
 Then you can serve the app with: